rezahok/ArgumentValidator/README.md

+## Synopsis

+A set of helper functions to aid in argument validations.

 ## Motivation

-A set of helper functions to do argument validations.
+The first few lines of any well behaved function should be argument validation.
+Fail fast, fail early is not only the motto in the startup world, but the same mantra works when writing a well groomed function.
+Once you set up the expectations and constraints it also narrows down the behaviour matrix that you need to test.
+[Read more ...](https://medium.com/@rezaulhoque/proper-function-manners-and-etiquettes-1ea83d4a7562#.hk2muqabm)

 ## Usage example